phynnoex/BookLogWebTrend/README.md

-# BookLogWebTrend
+# Bookie

 ## Description
-BookLogWebTrend is a web application designed to help users keep track of their reading habits.
+Bookie is a web application designed to help users keep track of their reading habits.
 Users can log books they have read, rate them, and ask AI questions on them.
 The application provides a user-friendly interface to manage and organize book logs efficiently.

 ## Features
 - Add, edit, and delete book entries